Lasbaskanenmas/multi_channel_dataset_creation/README.md

 # Creating a dataset for semantic segmentation based on multi-channel images
 Combining images and lidar data from different sources into a single multi-channel image dataset.
-Also handel conversion of labels stored as Arcgis plygon featureclass into label-images.
+Also handels conversion of labels stored as Arcgis plygon featureclass into label-images.
 The finnished dataset is meant to be used for training and inference with http://sdfe-git/ITU/ML/fastai2 or https://github.com/rasmuspjohansson/lightning
 ## Prerequsites are:
 Software
 - Conda-environment from ArcGIS pro installation (at the time of writing this only works on windows OS)
+- You can alternatively create a fresh conda environment but the software will then not be able to create labels.
+It can howeverstill preprocess the data so they are ready for ML-inference.

 Data
 - Georeferenced Orthophoto (https://datafordeler.dk/dataoversigt/geodanmark-ortofoto/)